dexidp/dex/Documentation/storage.md

 Once the `CustomResourceDefinition` is created, custom resources can be created and stored at a namespace level.
 The CRD type and the custom resources can be queried, deleted, and edited like any other resource using `kubectl`.

+### Permissions

-dex requires access to the non-namespaced `CustomResourceDefinition` type.
+dex may require access to the non-namespaced `CustomResourceDefinition` type if it configured to create the necessary Custom Resource Definitions for you.
 For example, clusters using RBAC authorization would need to create the following roles and bindings:

 ```
 apiVersion: rbac.authorization.k8s.io/v1beta1
 kind: ClusterRole
 metadata:
   name: dex
 rules:
-- apiGroups: ["dex.coreos.com"] # API group created by dex
-  resources: ["*"]
-  verbs: ["*"]
 - apiGroups: ["apiextensions.k8s.io"]
   resources: ["customresourcedefinitions"]
-  verbs: ["create"] # To manage its own resources identity must be able to create customresourcedefinitions.
+  verbs: ["*"] # To manage its own resources identity must be able to create customresourcedefinitions.
 ---
 apiVersion: rbac.authorization.k8s.io/v1beta1
 kind: ClusterRoleBinding